Second Mountain House

 Second Mountain House is a transitional home in South Kansas City for men coming out of incarceration—many of whom began their leadership journey through the Global Leadership Academy (GLA).

 It’s more than a safe place to sleep.
 It’s a launchpad.
 With four bedrooms, shared living spaces, and all utilities included.
-The home is walkable to stores, jobs, and services.
+The home is walkable to stores, jobs, and services and transportation assistance is an option.
 Residents continue their growth, support one another, and stay connected to the recovery and leadership communities that helped shape them.

 More Than a Place to Sleep